silvinor/www/_posts/2026-08-20-take-me-as-i-am.md

 ## What I am, and what I am not

-The word *"autistic"* does not mean to you what it to mean.
+The word *"autistic"* does not mean what you what it to mean.
 I can show you that in about thirty seconds.

 Open an image search for "autistic person" and look honestly at what comes back. [^a]